Table of contents

 Here’s what a bar graph tracking new vs. returning visitors (compared to the previous period) looks like.

-You can also now swap the x-axis of a bar graph to sort by dimension instead of a specific time series.
+You can now swap the x-axis of a bar graph to sort by dimension, not just by time.
 (For example, in the chart above, you’re seeing new vs. returning visitors tracked over the course of February.
 In the chart below, you’re seeing that same data sorted by dimension rather than time series.)

 “With these new stacked line and bar graphs, we’re able to understand performance in real time with as little effort as possible,” said Handy from ClosedWon.
 “This allows us to adjust behavior as needed without having to scroll through countless spreadsheets or screens in other apps.
 It removes the processing of information associated with checking data in all of these other places.”